pierrebonny/ProjetIHMVendredi/server/README.md

-# install node and npm in this computer
+* Install node and npm on your computer
-# run npm install in this folder
+* Run npm install in this folder
-# Launch with npm start
+* Launch with npm start